 Georgia's scenic beauty, nationally known attractions and beautiful coast offer an array of vacation opportunities for college students and families.
-Explore Callaway Gardens in Pine Mountain and many more offerings that are sure to make a spring getaway a memorable one.
+Explore Callaway Resort & Gardens in Pine Mountain and many more offerings that are sure to make a spring getaway a memorable one.
 Read more.

 Spend time outdoors meandering along Georgia's nature trails.
 Here are 12 to explore this spring, including Phinizy Swamp Nature Park, Augusta.
 Read more.

 5 Parks for a Picnic

 Seminole State Park, Donalsonville - Find the perfect spot under shady trees on the shores of Lake Seminole.

 James H. (Sloppy) Floyd State Park, Summerville - Dine lakeside beneath the willow trees.

 Fort McAllister State Park, Richmond Hill - Relax on the banks of the Ogeechee River under the massive live oaks.